landiit/EI_hurst/README.md

 This repository has all the code and tidy data for the analyses in Trakoshis et al., https://doi.org/10.1101/2020.01.16.909531

 The code directory has all of the code for running the primary analyses.
-The analyses are split into 3 sections A, B, and C, and these are denoted at the beginning of each filename.
-Section A is the code for running in-silico modeling of the Gao et al., model.
+The analyses are split into 4 sections A, B, C, and D, and these are denoted at the beginning of each filename.
+Section A is the code for running in-silico modeling for the Gao model and the recurrent model.
 The code for the recurrent network model is located here: https://github.com/pablomc88/EEG_proxy_from_network_point_neurons.
 Section B is for running in-vivo DREADD analyses.
 Section C is for running analyses on human rsfMRI data.
+Section D is for the gene expression enrichment analyses.
 Other code that these main scripts depend on are also in this directory.
-Section D is for running the genomic analyses.

-The data directory houses tidy data generated for each step.

 ## Requirements